Q-fid: Quantum Circuit Fidelity Improvement with LSTM Networks: Introduction

-The study of quantum circuit performance on real devices is still a very active area of research, and quantum hardware providers are already offering tools to optimize circuits using simple noise models.
-One such tool to estimate the fidelity of a quantum circuit is \texttt{mapomatic}, integrated inside the standard Qiskit transpiler \cite{mm}. \texttt{mapomatic} estimates circuit fidelity by accumulating the individual gate error rates, obtained from the Randomized Benchmarking (RB) \cite{rb_0} protocol.
+One such tool to find a high-fidelity layout is \texttt{mapomatic}, built within the Qiskit transpiler \cite{mm}. \texttt{mapomatic} estimates fidelity by accumulating the individual gate error rates, obtained from the Randomized Benchmarking (RB) experiments \cite{rb_0}.
 This approach has some severe limitations.
-First, the RB experiments must be performed frequently to keep the gate error rates up to date.
-Second, the noise characteristic of a full quantum circuit is not simply the product of the individual gates, as there still exists many error structures that are unmodeled \cite{rb_bad}.
-Due to these limitations, \texttt{mapomatic} cannot estimate the fidelity accurately and it only gives the relative performance comparison for a set of circuits with different physical mapping.
+For example, the RB experiments must be performed frequently to keep the error rates up to date.
+Also, the noise model of a full quantum circuit is more complex than the accumulation of the individual error rates \cite{rb_bad}.
+Due to these limitations, \texttt{mapomatic} cannot estimate the fidelity accurately and it only gives the relative performance comparison for a set of transpilations.

-In this work, we present a new metric, d-$R^2$, that faithfully represents the fidelity of the quantum circuit.
-Based on this metric, we then develop an LSTM-based system: Q-fid, to accurately predict the fidelity of a quantum circuit.
-It eliminates the need for frequent calibration and Randomized Benchmarking experiments by actively learning qubit/gate operations from circuit execution data, without any separate input of system calibration parameters or error rates.
-Since the only input to Q-fid is the quantum circuit, it can be used on any gate-based quantum computer regardless of their implementation technology.
+In this work, we present a practical metric: d-$R^2$, that intuitively represents the fidelity of the output distribution from a quantum circuit.
+Here, fidelity refers to the computational accuracy of a quantum circuit/gate (a measurement of how closely the actual output of the quantum circuit matches the expected output), which is different from the qubit state fidelity (a quantification of the overlap between two states).
+Using this metric, we then develop an LSTM-based system: Q-fid, to accurately predict the fidelity of a quantum circuit.
+It eliminates the need for frequent RB experiments by actively learning qubit/gate operations from historical circuit execution data, without any separate input of system calibration parameters or error rates.
 Traditionally, a NISQ circuit requires hundreds to thousands of shots on a real processor to statistically estimate its correct output.
-With Q-fid, we can choose which circuits have higher fidelity and reject low-fidelity ones.
-By doing so, we can obtain the solution with fewer but higher-fidelity shots and thus save precious quantum computing resources.
+With Q-fid, we can choose to only execute circuits that have higher fidelity and obtain the solution with fewer shots, thus saving precious quantum computing resources.